CNA-Tech/PKS-Ninja/LabGuides/NsxtManualInstall-IN1497/readme.md

 - NTP Servers: `192.168.100.1`
 - Click **Next**

 (Note: Notice there is no option for Small Controller size.
-Leave the default of 'Mediumm', you will change it to a 'Small' config in a later step.)
+Leave the default of 'Medium', you will change it to a 'Small' config in a later step.)

 <details><summary>Screenshot 3.2.1</summary><img src="Images/2018-12-16-16-38-45.png"></details><br>